ga4gh/data-security/AAI/FAQ.md

-The *Passport Scoped Access Token* is a token that can unlock **all** data that the user is entitled to, and not just that data needed for any particular analysis.
+The *Passport Scoped Access Token* is a token that can unlock **all** data that the user is entitled to, and not just a subset of data needed for any particular analysis.

 The result of this is that if passed to a bad actor (some service that has been compromised for example) - the bad actor can use the token